Procuret/procuret-dotnet/readme.md

 #### Properties

-`String` EntityId - A unique Procuret identifier for the legal person `String` LegalEntityName - The name of the legal person, e.g. "ACME Ltd"
+`long` EntityId - A unique Procuret identifier for the legal person `String` LegalEntityName - The name of the legal person, e.g. "ACME Ltd"

 ### `enum CommunicationOption`